B-12-34-56/BaatChit/Bundi/AWS-CREDENTIALS-NOTE.md

 ## ⚠️ **Security Note:**

-- Never commit AWS credentials to version control
+- Never commit credentials to version control
-- Use environment variables or secure credential management
+- Use environment variables or AWS IAM roles
-- Consider using AWS Cognito Identity Pool for temporary credentials in production
+- Rotate credentials regularly
+- Use least privilege principle for IAM policies